galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 ## Counting reads per genes

-In order to count the number of reads per gene, we offer a parallel tutorial for the 2 methods (STAR and featureCounts) which give very similar results.
+{% include _includes/cyoa-choices.html option1="featureCounts" option2="STAR" default="featureCounts" text="In order to count the number of reads per gene, we offer a parallel tutorial for the 2 methods (STAR and featureCounts) which give very similar results.
+Which methods would you prefer to use?" disambiguation="tool"%}

-{% include _includes/cyoa-choices.html option1="featureCounts" option2="STAR" default="featureCounts" %}

 <div class="featureCounts" markdown="1">